nus-cs2103-AY2223S2/ip/docs/README.md

 Usage:<br>`help [command]`

-Display the list of commands supported by **Duke**.
+Display the list of commands supported by **Voile**.
 Include `command` for more details about a particular command.

 ### Show all tasks: **list**